wangyc82/hdADMET/readme.md

 2. Preparation of the input files
+The folliwng three matrix need be to prepared for running hdADMET

-Acd (adjacent matrix representing the interactions between new compounds and known clinical drugs) Adp (adjacent matrix representing the validated ADMET properties for clinical drugs) App (adjacent matrix representing ADMET inner-relationships)
+Acd (adjacent matrix representing the interactions between new compounds and known clinical drugs)

+Adp (adjacent matrix representing the validated ADMET properties for clinical drugs)

+App (adjacent matrix representing ADMET inner-relationships)

 take example data for instance